withpulp/gatsby-seed/README.md

-# Seed - Gatsby Starter
+# Gatsby Seed

-A gatsby starter with an opinionated architecture and components for the purpose of static websites.
+A gatsby starter with an opinionated architecture and components for the purpose of quickly creating SEO friendly static websites.

 ## Setup